Clivern/Anubis/docs/_posts/2025-08-17-understanding-elixir-genserver.md

 GenServer.cast(pid, {:delete, "gender"})
 ```

-In the above example we have `handle_call/3` and `handle_cast/2`.
-The difference between them is as follows:
+In our example above, we're using both `handle_call/3` and `handle_cast/2`.
+Here's what makes them different:

 #### Synchronous Calls (`GenServer.call/3`)
 - Client waits for response